 What would you say is your biggest fear about relationships?

 Because I am a hopeless romantic, God forbid the relationship ends and my partner no longer views me as a good person.
-I ask myself, 'Are we able to be friends afterwards or do they see me as the bad guy in the end?'
+I ask myself, 'Are we able to be friends afterward, or do they see me as the bad guy in the end?'
 I never want to be the bad guy.

 Even when you try to do everything right, there are still circumstances that you have no control over that could lead to a relationship ending.
 So, with this fear of mine, I try to remind myself it's not about being the good guy or the bad guy.
 It is about staying true to yourself and putting your best foot forward.